alidoostnia/AOSP-OTA-Client/README.md

 `PRODUCT_PACKAGES := \ Updater`

 the `mm Updater` command builds the incremental changes, and prepare the package to be added to your base image.
 Then, by running the `m` command, the incremental change is added to the project.

+- The project can be adapted to higher versions of AOSP; however, new changes should be applied.